iver-wharf/rfcs/_published/0026-v2-go-modules-release.md

 ## Motivation

-The wharf-api is an example of a version 2 or higher Go module we've release.
+The wharf-api is an example of a version 2 or higher Go module we've released.
 Trying to import packages from for example v4.2.0 results in an error:

 ```console